denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 Fiction published in a particular journal forms similarly "naturalized" boundaries.
 Better.
 The petri dish of *The New Yorker* is more stable than that of "literature" in general.
-Still, we understand that changes in formatting or editorial leadership will have dramatic effects the kinds of fiction published in *The New Yorker* or selected for *The New York Times Best Sellers List*.
+Still, we understand that changes in formatting or editorial leadership will have a dramatic effect on the kinds of fiction published in *The New Yorker* or selected for *The New York Times Best Sellers List*.
 What looks like changes in topic distance---a bag of words---may really illustrate second order institutional effects.
 Clustering